-I live near Plymouth and have been in Devon for five years, although I lived and worked until early 2009 in Cambridge.
+I live near Plymouth, just over the border in Cornwall, where I have been for a couple of years.
+Before that I was in Devon for five years, although I lived and worked until early 2009 in Cambridge.
 In the course of my working life I have had a variety of jobs and most recently have worked as a freelance trainer.
 This has helped me develop the confidence to stand up in front of a group of people and lead them through a ceremony at a critical time of their lives.

 I discovered the British Humanist Association in 1993 and was delighted to find an organisation which could represent those who had no religion.
 Soon after I learnt about humanist ceremonies which seemed a way of practising humanism in a way that could make a contribution to society.
-This led me to explore the possibility of joining the network and as a result I have been a humanist celebrant for ten years; I am also now part of the training team of Humanist Ceremonies.
+This led me to explore the possibility of joining the network and as a result I have been a humanist celebrant for fifteen years.

 - You are welcome to contact me if you wish to discuss any aspect of the ceremony you are interested in; I am happy to work anywhere in Devon or Cornwall.